sambgordon/fractal.js/README.md

 A fractal generating app using native Javascript and an instance of Canvas.

-Branches are generated that get smaller and smaller infinitely  (0 is an asymptote that the width of the branches will approach).
+Branches are generated that get smaller and smaller infinitely  (i.e. 0 is an asymptote that the width of the branches will approach).

 NOTE: Runs best in Chrome!